jandolejs1999/docker-magento/README.md

 1) Run ```bin/xdebug/mode debug```
 	- You can turn off Xdebug by running ```bin/ide/xdebug off``` and turn it on again with ```bin/ide/xdebug debug```, you can also use this command to set all other Xdebug modes (https://xdebug.org/docs/all_settings#mode)
-2) PhpStorm should offer you automatic setup after you add breakpoint and make http request (open magento.local in a browser) and correct settings should be similar to this:
+2) PhpStorm should offer you automatic setup after you add breakpoint and make http request (open magento.jandolejs.cz in a browser) and correct settings should be similar to this:

 Preferences - PHP - Debug